amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 26*
+*Snippet 26 - You can that we hae also proided unicodes for the glyphs*

-When you run it, you should see, now we have real icons.
+When you run it, you should see, now we have real icons, for the navigation.

 ![](D:\GitHub\Articulae\mds\images\nav_icons.PNG)

 Next, lets handle the button for the zoom buttons.

 Lets create a new file and call it zoomButton.qml